-For divers interested in the weird and wonderful, Lembeh Strait offers the best macro diving on earth!
+For divers interested in the weird and wonderful, Lembeh Strait offers the best muck diving on earth!
 Attracting marine experts from around the world, it is home to a huge array of rare and unusual marine life, with new species regularly being discovered.

 A combination of millions of years of geological activity and climate changes have created an incredible and unique eco-system in Mexico's Yucatan peninsula.
 The Cenotes, caves and caverns can be explored by divers and snorkellers - an excellent adventure.

 Grand Cayman is the largest of the three islands and home to the capital, George Town.
 Ideal for divers and snorkellers, the island is known for its coral reefs and underwater walls, as well as a number of shipwrecks, plus stingrays and turtles galore.